Chemistry Of Life

 Fatty Acids

-• Classified as saturated (straight chains with only single bonds) or unsaturated (kinked chains due to one or more double bonds)
+• Are classified as saturated (straight chains with only single bonds) or unsaturated (kinked chains due to one or more double bonds)

 The degree of unsaturation directly determines the physical state of a lipid: more double bonds mean more kinks, less tight packing, and a more liquid consistency at room temperature.
 This structure-to-property relationship is a central concept tested on the AP exam.